-Few things are as frustrating for cat parents as when their feline friend decides to pee outside the litter box.
-Not only does it create a lot of extra work, but that lingering cat pee smell can be really hard to get rid of.
+Few things are as frustrating for cat parents as when your feline friend decides to pee outside the litter box.
+Not only does it create a lot of extra work, but that lingering cat urine smell can be really hard to get rid of.

-The good news is that you can get rid of even old, set in cat pee stains and odors.
-Here are some tips to take care of the smell on any household surface.
+The good news is that you can get rid of even dried urine stains and odors.
+The key is to clean up those messes properly.

-Getting rid of the smell on your floor can be especially tricky if it’s wood because you don’t want to use a harsh cleaner that will damage the finish, but you need something that will penetrate a little bit to remove odors – especially if you find a stain that’s been sitting for a while.
+Getting rid of the smell on your floor can be especially tricky if it’s wood because you don’t want to use a harsh cleaner that will damage the finish, but you need something that will penetrate a little bit to remove the cat urine odor—especially if you find a urine stain that’s been sitting for a while.

-Ideally, you’d catch the accident early and wipe it up before it has time to set in.
-Then follow up with a cleaner specifically formulated for removing pet stains and odors.
+Ideally, you’d catch the accident early and wipe the cat urine up before it has time to set in.
+Then follow up with an enzyme cleaner specifically formulated for removing pet stains and odors.
 Enzyme cleaners are so great because they use enzymes and good bacteria to break pet messes down into plain old water and carbon dioxide.

 One word of caution: If you’re using another brand of enzymatic cleaner, please read the directions carefully.
 Most cleaners are formulated for sealed wood floors.
 If your floors are untreated, you risk staining or damaging them further with many cleaning products.
-In some cases it may be necessary to sand and refinish them.
+In some cases, it may be necessary to sand and refinish them.

-If your cat pees on a single tile, your job is easy.
-Just wipe it up with your favorite all purpose cleaner.
+If there’s cat urine on a single nonporous tile, your job is easy.
+Just wipe it up with your favorite all-purpose cleaner.
 If it has seeped into the grout, though, that’s another story!

 Even sealed grout will probably need to be cleaned with an enzymatic cleaner.
-Remember, just because you don’t notice any odor doesn’t mean your cat can’t still smell it.
-Simple Solution Hard Floor Pet Stain and Odor Remover works for tile as well as wood floors.
-And the direct spray setting is an easy way to target those grout lines.
+Remember, just because you don’t notice any cat urine odor doesn’t mean your feline can’t still smell it.

 If your cat pees outside of their litter box and on your carpet, the first thing you’ll want to do is soak up as much of the urine as possible.
-Use a clean cloth and blot until you’ve absorbed most of it.
+Use a clean cloth and blot until you’ve absorbed most of the cat urine.
 Make sure you put some pressure on the cloth, especially if your carpet is thick and plush.
 You might even want to step on the cloth to give it a little extra push.

 Next, rinse the area with clean water and blot with a new cloth or use a wet/dry vacuum to suck up the water.
 Avoid using anything that heats up (like a steam cleaner), since this could set the stain.

-Probably the last place you want your cat to have an accident is on your couch or your bed.
-If it happens, though, you don’t have to toss your mattress.
+Probably the last place you want your cat to have an accident is on your couch or pee on your bed.
+If it happens, though, don’t toss your mattress!
 Cleaning furniture is a similar process to cleaning carpets.
-It just takes a little longer to dry since the liquid penetrates so much deeper.
+It just takes a little longer to dry since cat urine penetrates so much deeper.

 Start by blotting up as much of the urine as possible and cleaning the soiled area with water.
-Follow up with a good enzymatic cleaner like Simple Solution Cat Extreme Pet Stain and Odor Remover.
+Follow up with a good enzymatic cleaner from the Kinderbean brand.
 Pour on a good amount, let it sit for 10–15 minutes to allow the enzymes to work, and then blot the excess with a clean towel.

 Cushions and mattresses will dry much more slowly than carpets.
-If the weather is nice, you can leave your cushions outside to dry.
-If you bring them inside before they’ve dried completely, you may want to cover them with a sheet of tin foil to discourage kitty from jumping up and revisiting the area.
+If the weather is nice, leave your cushions outside to dry.
+If you bring them inside before they’ve dried completely, cover them with a sheet of tin foil to discourage your kitty from jumping up and revisiting the area.
 You probably don’t want to drag your mattress outside, but you can lay down a towel to absorb any lingering moisture before you remake your bed.
 Then change the towel daily until the mattress is completely dry.

-You may need to repeat this process a few times to completely remove the cat pee smell.
+You may need to repeat this process a few times to completely remove the cat urine smell.

-Usually, if your cat is going outside the litter box, she is trying to tell you something.
+Usually, if your cat goes outside their litter box, she is trying to tell you something.
 A trip to the vet can rule out any medical issues, like kidney disease, hyperthyroidism, or other possible diseases common to older cats, that could contribute to accidents.

 Once your cat has a clean bill of health, you’ll want to make sure that her litter box meets her needs.
 Dr. Liz Bales gives us some good litter box tips in this post.
 Otherwise, all the cleaning in the world probably won’t keep her from peeing where you don’t want her to.

-Our idea of a purr-fect litter box setup may not meet our cats’ exacting standards.
-Click here for expert tips on making your cat’s litter box a place she’ll want to visit.
-If you think your cat could use a little extra convincing, my favorite litter, World’s Best Cat Litter, makes a litter especially for picky cats.
-It contains a safe, plant-based ingredient that naturally attracts cats to the litter box.
+If you think your cat could use a little extra convincing, my favorite cat litter, World’s Best Cat Litter, makes a litter especially for picky cats.
+It contains a safe plant-based ingredient that naturally attracts cats to the litter box.
 How great is that?